Main goal: help the reader crochet beautiful, functional coasters

 3. Bobble Stitch Coaster

 If you want a textured crochet coaster that keeps drinks from sliding, the bobble stitch is your friend.
 Alternate rows of single crochet with bobble clusters (typically 5 DC worked into one stitch, leaving the last loop of each before pulling through all at once).
-This creates a thick, padded surface that looks stunning in variegated yarn.
+This creates a thick, padded surface that looks gorgeous in variegated yarn.

 4. Mandala-Style Coaster